 Value Indications

 Approach to Value As Is

 Cost Not Developed

-Sales Comparison \$330,000
+Sales Comparison \$2,000,000

 Income Capitalization Not Developed

-Component As Is
+Value Conclusion Component As Is

 Value Type Market Value

 Real Property Interest Fee Simple

-Effective Date of Value February 16, 2024
+Real Property Interest Effective Date of Value

-Value Conclusion \$330,000

-The Sales Comparison was given sole consideration in the valuation of the As Is improved.
+The Sales Comparison was given sole consideration in the valuation of the As Is improved property.
 The Income Capitalization Approach was considered, but not developed.
 The most probable use is continued use as a museum or similar cultural institution which are typically owner-occupied rather than leased.
-Alternative uses considered in this appraisal include office or single or multi-family residential.
-The most probable office use would be for an owner-occupant, and for-lease use of the subject as office is considered unlikely.
-Income-producing use as multi-family residential is considered unlikely given the significant conversion costs.
 The Cost Approach was considered, but not applied due to the age of the improvements and lack of reliance by buyers.
-The specific methods and analysis of each approach are further discussed in the respective valuation sections.